Ex-Morgan Stanley adviser sentenced to U.S. prison for fraud

 In addition, both men without approval in 2016 transferred $350,000 from that same client’s account, which was used for a real estate investment and to pay for Polese’s own and family’s expenses, according to court papers.

-“Mr. Peterson took advantage of his clients and took their money for his own uses,” Assistant U.S. Attorney Sara Bloom said in court.
+“Mr. Peterson took advantage of his clients and took their money for his own uses,” Assistant U.S. Attorney Sara Bloom said.

 New York-based Morgan Stanley fired both men in June 2017.
 The bank has said that it immediately terminated them after uncovering their misconduct and reported the matter to authorities.